 Dehradun – 230 kms

 If you wish to stay outside the forest, you will get plenty of spacious and luxurious wildlife villas & resorts which are located on the periphery of the national park.
-Most of these resorts offer splendid views of lush green forests & mountains.
+Most of these jim corbett resorts packages offer splendid views of lush green forests & mountains.
 You can choose the resort based on their ratings & your budget.

 Most visitors prefer to book lodges inside the forest to enjoy the mystery and magic of nature and wildlife but due to very limited capacity, these forest rest houses are usually pre-booked.
 Staying inside Corbett National Park could be a bit tricky as these forest rest houses are located several miles inside forest where private vehicles are not allowed, therefore, you need to hire a licensed gypsy vendor even if you manage to obtain a permit from the forest department.
 Process could be a little overwhelming if you are not very familiar with visiting Jim Corbett National Park so we highly encourage visitors to seek professional help.
 You can reach out to us & we will be more than happy to help you book accommodation inside the Corbett national park.
 Read more about forest rest houses here.